guardianproject/info/content/blog/2020-03-05-improved-crowdsourced-translation-of-long-form-text.md

 categories:
   - News
 tags:
+  - free software
-  - markdown
+  - hugo
   - i18n
+  - jekyll
+  - Linguine
   - localization
   - localization lab
+  - markdown
+  - translation
   - weblate
-  - hugo
-  - jekyll
-  - linguine
-  - translation
-  - free software
 ---

 We are happy to announce the start of work on another step in